Kevin BinkoApril 16, 2025

 The most critical piece of the puzzle?
 Implementing your alumni network program using the right technology.
 With AI-powered insights, data analytics, and campaign management, you can implement, adjust, and assess your strategies with ease.

-Unlock alumni communities with Phenom Alumni Network
+Unlock Alumni Communities with Phenom Alumni Network

 To continue to thrive in a competitive labor market, companies have to consider former employees as viable candidates for open positions across the enterprise.
 Past employees have the skills, competencies, knowledge, and experience required to make an immediate impact.